cdl-geneseo/geneseo-dictionary/R/Railed.md

 # Railed

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Railed

 Created by  Unknown User (lav4), last modified on Oct 28, 2008

 (v.) past tense of &quot;to rail&quot;, a derogatory term meaning to engage in sexual intercourse. &quot;I railed that bitch all night long.&quot; Source: Geneseo Dictionary 2006.
 A similar definition appears at http://www.urbandictionary.com/define.php?term=railed ; the entry is probably not specific to Geneseo.
 Dinki.